 Over the next week, we’ll try to examine the elements of this narrative universe one by one – starting from Seoul Station, which was made before Train to Busan but only released widely in cinemas after the success of the latter – and see if we can find what they have in common and what they don’t.

-If that’s something that Seoul Station, Train to Busan and Peninsula share – aside from the director – it’s the narrative universe in which they take place.
+If there’s something that Seoul Station, Train to Busan and Peninsula share – aside from the director – it’s the narrative universe in which they take place.

 Seoul Station and class relations